Claude Code for GTM: Where to Start

 If you listened to me then, you know what happened next.
 Clay became the operating system for modern GTM.

-We are standing at another turning point, and this time it was launched by a single command in a terminal window: Claude Code.
+I’ve got that exact same feeling today.
+We’re standing at another turning point, and this time it was launched by a single command in a terminal window: Claude Code.

-This is not AI hype.
-Itâs a structural shift in how companies are built.
+This isn’t AI hype, but a structural shift in how companies are built.

-We treated the Terminal - that black screen with the white text - as a âDo Not Enterâ zone reserved for engineers.
+We treated the Terminal, that black screen with the white text, as a “Do Not Enter” zone reserved for engineers.

 Claude just gave the rest of us keys to the engine room.
-And if you are willing to get over the initial fear of the black screen, you are about to realise that you donât need to hire a developer to build your GTM stack.
+And if you’re willing to get over the initial fear of the black screen, you’re about to realise that you don’t need to hire a developer to build your GTM stack.

 You just need to learn how to ask the computer to do it for you.

-We are going to cover the first steps in getting to work with it:
+We’re going to cover the first steps in getting to work with it:

-What is Claude Code (and why the terminal matters).
+What Claude Code is (and why the terminal matters).

 How to run your first agent to build a lead list on autopilot.